The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Data Description

 \subsection{Wages and hours worked}

-We describe how we adjust for changes in the age and education composition of the labor force over time when we construct the data on wages and hours worked.
-The procedure is similar to that used by \citet{Autor_Katz_Kearney_RESTAT08}.
+We adjust for changes in the age and education composition of the labor force over time when we construct the data on wages and hours worked.
 Each type of labor, $\ell_{f}$ for $f\in\left\{ mh,fh,mu,fu\right\} $, can be divided into three age groups: young (aged between 15 and 29 years), middle (aged between 30 and 49 years), and old (aged 50 years and older).
-While skilled labor consists of one education group \textendash{} high-skilled (completed college), unskilled labor consists of two education groups \textendash{} medium-skilled (entered college or completed high-school education) and low-skilled (dropped out of high school or attended compulsory education only).
+In addition, unskilled labor consists of two education groups: medium-skilled (entered college or completed high-school education) and low-skilled (dropped out of high school or attended compulsory education only), while skilled labor consists of one education group: high-skilled (completed college).
 We assume that workers are perfect substitutes within each type of labor.